-Once all the ideas of have been explored and the solutions presented.
+Once all the ideas have been explored and the solutions presented.
 It is critical that all pieces of the project are picked up and owned by someone in the room.
 While there will be natural pieces that are obvious for people to own, there will be others that really don’t fit into anyone’s specific realm.

 It is vital that each piece is owned by a person and is assigned a due date for completion.

-I’m going to say that again, because assumption is the death to the success of any creative meeting.
+I’m going to say that again because assumption is the death to the success of any creative meeting.
 It is vital that each piece is owned by a person and is assigned a due date for completion.

-There are many project management solutions you and your team can use during this process (Asana, Basecamp, Flow, Monday, MeisterTask, Trello), each one with it’s own pros and cons.
-But what I have found is that the best system for the project management isn’t the most expensive, but the one that is mostly used.
+There are many project management solutions you and your team can use during this process (Asana, Basecamp, Flow, Monday, MeisterTask, Trello), each one with its own pros and cons.
+But what I have found is that the best system for project management isn’t the most expensive, but the one that is mostly used.
 So whatever you decided on, it needs to be used by EVERYONE on your team.
+Everyone.

 Step 5: Produce